bu-528-sp19/Deduplicating-Cloud-functions/README.md

 The final product of this project will be a de-duplication service that leverages application-aware semantic-equivalence to identify duplicate data at storage system and avoids redundant invocation of functions on servers.
 Main goals include:

-  * Define and implement specialized data curation techniques
+  * Define and implement a framework which would deduplicate the cloud functions
-  * Optimize de-duplication data structure and indexing
-  * Perform data and event de-duplication to avoid redundant execution of stateless functions
+  * Perform Event de-duplication to avoid redundant execution of stateless functions
-  * Demonstrate the efficiency in performing function deduplication by deduplicating data
+  * Demonstrate the efficiency in performing function deduplication by implmenting different use case
+  * Build a CLI to accomodate smooth transistion with our framework
+  * Handle multi user accessing our framework

 ## Users/Personas Of The Project

-**It does not target:**

-   * MOC admin users, who will work against the command line.
-   * Administrators of cloud services, who will continue to use the services of serverless functions.

 **It targets:**

    * Cloud vendors who design their serverless build environement.
 This will execute stateless functions without worrying internal            details as it saves them money by saving the functions calls in an instance.
-   * Virtual desktop infrastructure (VDI) is another very good candidate for deduplication, because the duplicate data among desktops is      very high
+   * Cloud developers who use stateless functions in their day to day life

 ** **